Syro-Malankara Catholic Eparchy of Pathanamthitta

 The Eparchy of Pathanamthitta is a Syro-Malankara Catholic Church ecclesiastical territory or eparchy of the Catholic Church in Kerala, India.
 The diocese was created by Pope Benedict XVI on 25 January 2010.
-Yoohanon Chrysostom became the first and current eparch.
+Yoohanon Chrysostom became the first eparch.
 St. Peter’s Malankara Catholic Church in the episcopal see of Pathanamthitta serves as the cathedral church.
 The Eparchy of Pathanamthitta is a suffragan eparchy in the ecclesiastical province of the metropolitan Archeparchy of Trivandrum.

 History

 The Syro-Malankara Catholics are one of the oldest Saint Thomas Christians centered in Kerala, India.
-In the 16th century, the Church in the West came in contact with the Indian Church through the Portuguese merchants and missionaries.
+In the 16th century, the Catholics of the Latin Church came in contact with the Indian Christians through the Portuguese merchants and missionaries.
 But the relationship was fragile and several conflicts evolved among them, which later resulted in the Coonan Cross Oath.
-The majority of them restored ecclesial relationship with the Portuguese hierarchy (Syro-Malabar Catholic Church) and the rest formed themselves into an independent ecclesial community and gradually got into an ecclesial relationship with the ancient Church of the Antioch.
+The majority of them restored ecclesial relationship with the Portuguese padroado hierarchy through the Syro-Malabar Catholic Church, while others formed themselves into an independent ecclesial community as the Malankara Church and gradually established a relationship with the Church of the Antioch.
 Later, on 20 September 1930, a group headed by Geevarghese Ivanios lead the reunion movement and returned to the Catholic Church.
 The Metropolitan Eparchy of Trivandrum was inaugurated on 11 May 1933 and Geevarghese Ivanios was installed as its first Metropolitan.
 To cope up with the tremendous growth of the church the Major Archeparchy of Trivandrum was ramified and a new Eparchy of Pathanamthitta was formed.